aymanhaque/Cross-Mart/README.md

 - Bob sees the request, buys the gadget in Japan, and brings it to France.
 - Upon arrival, Bob meets Alice and sells her the gadget at a fair price, avoiding hefty import fees.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Contact

-For questions or suggestions, please open an issue or contact the project owner.

 ## Tech Stack